WHO declares COVID-19 no longer public health emergency - Guyana Chronicle

-The World Health Organization (WHO), on Friday, declared that COVID-19 is no longer a global health emergency, signalling an important step towards ending the pandemic.
+THE World Health Organisation (WHO), on Friday, declared that COVID-19 is no longer a global health emergency, signalling an important step towards ending the pandemic.

 The WHO’s Emergency Committee convened an emergency meeting on Thursday to assess the current state of the pandemic.
 The committee had been monitoring the outbreak since its emergence in Wuhan, China, and had declared a public health emergency of international concern (PHEIC) in January 2020.